 Due to the MPAA’s relentless censorship crusade, none of the final cut deserves the title, although the sight of a sleeping bag bound victim being smashed against a tree remains a sight to behold, even if the existing raw footage shows that victim being swung repeatedly with far bloodier consequences.
 Personally, I prefer the edited version for sheer impact.

-6. Jason X (2001)
+7. Jason X (2001)

 I’m sure some purists will slay me for this one, but for me Jason X is a charming and unique entry in the Friday the 13th canon.
-Sure, the set design looks straight out of a game of laser tag, its 2455 depiction of outer space belonging to a b-grade sci-fi drama from the late 90s, but this was a breath of fresh air following the creatively barren later sequels, which would mostly regurgitate the same old neutered formula for the sake of Paramount’s bottomless coffers.
+Sure, the set design looks straight out of a game of laser tag, its 2455 depiction of outer space belonging to a b-grade Sci-fi Channel drama from the late 90s, but this was a breath of fresh air following the creatively barren later sequels, which would mostly regurgitate the same old neutered formula for the sake of Paramount’s shamelessly bottomless coffers.

 5. Friday the 13th (1980)

-Played with maniacal relish by the wonderful Betsy Palmer, Pamela Voorhees is an exceptional antagonist in her own right, and a largely uncensored theatrical cut gave fans a glimpse of the murder and mayhem that lay ahead.
+Played with maniacal relish by the wonderful Palmer, Pamela Voorhees is an exceptional antagonist in her own right, a largely uncensored theatrical cut giving fans a glimpse of the murder and mayhem that lay ahead.
 The movie is also notable for the appearance of a young Kevin Bacon, who is more deserving of the movie’s best kill with every mobile phone ad he deigns to subject us to.